asiniy/rails-native/README.md

 1. Pushes
     1. Look at the docs for pushes in this article - especially, for a custom rails server
     1. TODO add steps
-1. Usual menu rename into bottom bar menu - and reducer and other react-native file names
 1. Bottom bar menu - add colors, themes et.c.
 1. Add top native menu
 1. Offline mode
 1. `asiniy` -> `mad.online` as a GitHub username
 1. User agent - include all the details from the expo device + helpers
-1. Custom icon
+1. Custom app icon
-1. After install - do everything on `npm install` et.c.
+1. After install - do everything on `bundle install` et.c.
 1. [TODO] Search for all `TODO`, `mad` & `crocodile`, `webview-app` in the code, and handle these

 Painless ✅, Ultrafast ⚡ & Free-minded 💡 way to build Native Mobile Apps using Ruby on Rails